 - In the Select Element dialogue, choose the Element you want to insert and click OK.

-NOTE If you are inserting a Floating Element, you can specify which variant to use.
-The default variant is Automatic, which means that Typefi will decide which variant to place during the automated page composition process.
+If you are inserting a Floating Element with named variants, you can specify which variant to use.
+Floating Elements with unnamed variants will not display an option to choose a variant.
+The default variant is Automatic for named variants, which means that Typefi will decide which variant to place during the automated page composition process.
+This also applies to Elements with unnamed variants.
 To choose a variant, click Change and choose the variant.

 The Element is inserted into the Word document.